nam348tnh3gp/ADUCO/README.md

-**this is a open source file that i made only for fun, if you're one of the devs, feel free to use this code to make a better official one :>**
+**This is a open source file that i made only for fun, if you're one of the devs, feel free to use this code to make a better official one :>**

 Report-Results file for easy view: